nextleap-project/countermitm/gossip.md

 ----------------------------------------

 So far we have basically discussed opportunistic security with some efforts to improve the likelyhood to discover mitm attacks.

-Verifying key consistency is probably more interesting in establishing out-of-band verified group communication.
+Verifying key consistency is also interesting in establishing out-of-band verified group communication.
 Without checking the consistency of keys between peers securing the group communication requires verifying every single connection.

 The traditional approach to reducing the necessity of out-of-band verification is the web of trust.
-Existing implementations such as the OpenPGP keyservers however leak the social graph and require a concious learning effort to understand the underlying concepts.
+Existing implementations such as the OpenPGP keyservers however publicly leak the social graph and require a concious learning effort to understand the underlying concepts.
 Therefore they have only reached limited adoption.

 In the following we will consider a graph with the nodes being the group members and edges representing an out-of-band verification.